I. Introduction

 Case Study 2: Integration of Drones with Wearable Sensors

-In a different instance, drones fitted with cameras and sensors worked in tandem with first responders who wore health-monitoring devices.
-As the drones surveyed disaster-affected areas to identify hotspots where help was critically needed, the responders' vitals were continuously sent to medical teams ready to intervene if any physical distress was detected.
-This dual use of technology underscored the importance of integrating DHTs, enabling faster response rates during crises.
+In a pioneering effort, drones fitted with cameras and sensors were used in conjunction with first responders who wore health-monitoring devices.
+As the drones surveyed disaster-affected areas, reportedly identifying hotspots of critical need, the responders’ vitals were continuously shared with medical teams that could intervene promptly if any physical distress was detected (Vaya, 2018).

 Conclusion

-The integration of Digital Health Technologies (DHTs) into disaster response not only enhances communication and data sharing but also revolutionizes operational methodologies.
-Through telemedicine and wearables, responders can access critical health data and professional guidance, ultimately improving the effectiveness of interventions in crisis situations.
-As we continue to advance in technology, addressing challenges related to data sharing and standardization will be essential in harnessing the full potential of these innovations, making disaster response more efficient and humane.
+The integration of Digital Health Technologies (DHTs) into disaster response not only enhances communication and data sharing, but also revolutionizes the operational methodologies of disaster responders (WHO, 2020).
+Through the utilization of telemedicine and wearables, responders can access critical health data and professional guidance, ultimately improving the effectiveness of interventions in crisis situations (Cadl et al., 2019).
+Effective use of DHTs can significantly enhance the efficiency and effectiveness of crisis care, potentially saving lives.

-Technological advancements in damage assessment have revolutionized the methods used to analyze and predict structural stability post-disaster.
-Imaging technologies, such as high-resolution 3D imaging, and artificial intelligence (AI) algorithms enable predictive assessments that were not possible before.
+Technological advancements in damage assessment have revolutionized the methods used to analyze and predict structural stability post-disaster (Ng et al., 2019).
+Imaging technologies, such as high-resolution 3D imaging, and artificial intelligence (AI) algorithms enable predictive assessments that were not previously possible (Lavoie et al., 2017).
 By leveraging machine learning, data from these imaging technologies can be analyzed to forecast the potential for structural failure or further damage following a disaster.

-• Automated Inspections: Robots equipped with advanced sensors can autonomously survey damaged areas, capturing detailed information that informs human responders about the exact state of structures and infrastructure.
+Robots equipped with advanced sensors can autonomously survey damaged areas, capturing detailed information that informs human responders about the exact state of structures and infrastructure (Cagle et al., 2017).
+This augmented data analysis enables responders to make more accurate and informed decisions, ultimately leading to better crisis management outcomes.

 2. Remote Sensing and Aerial Surveying